-- Q.1 What are the laws specifically mentioned in MR-3 which need to be examined while conducting the Secretarial Audit? - A.1 In terms of Form MR-3, the Secretarial Auditor needs to examine and report on the compliance of the following five specific laws: - (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder;
+Q1.
+What are the laws specifically mentioned in MR-3 which need to be examined while conducting the Secretarial Audit?

+In terms of Form MR-3, the Secretarial Auditor needs to examine and report on the compliance of the following five specific laws:

-- (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011. - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 w.e.f.
-15th January, 2015.) - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009. - (d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 w.e.f 28th October, 2014. - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008. - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client. - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; In addition, the form MR-3, point. - (vi) also refers to "Other laws as may be applicable specifically to the company.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder: - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder: - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011. - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 w.e.f.
+15th January, 2015.) - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018. - (d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 w.e.f 28th October, 2014. - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008. - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client. - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; In addition, the form MR-3. - (vi) also refers to "Other laws as may be applicable specifically to the company.

-- Q.2 Is Secretarial Audit applicable to a private company which is a subsidiary of a public company? - A.2 Section 2(71) of the Companies Act, 2013 defines a "Public Company" as one - (a) Which is not a private company; - (b) Has a minimum paid-up share capital of five lakh rupees or such higher paid-up capital as may be prescribed.
+Q2.
+Is Secretarial Audit applicable to a private company which is a subsidiary of a public company?

-Note: This limit has been removed by Companies Amendment Act, 2015.
+As per Section 2 (71) of the Companies Act, 2013 "public company" means a company which -

+- (a) is not a private company and; - (b) has a minimum paid-up share capital, as may be prescribed:

-The proviso to the definition states that "Provided that a company which is a subsidiary of a company, not being a private company, shall be deemed to be public company for the purposes of this Act even where such subsidiary company continues to be a private company in its articles.
+Provided that a company which is a subsidiary of a company, not being a private company, shall be deemed to be public company for the purposes of this Act even where such subsidiary company continues to be a private company in its articles.